Running out of ammo

 This has already happened with Javelin supplies to Ukraine.
 The US has sent 8,500 pieces to Ukraine, but only makes 1,000 a year.
 Used to deadly effect in the early stages of the war, the US has stopped supplying them because inventories are now so low they threaten other war plans.
 At current production rates it will already take the US twelve and half years to replace those already fired in Ukraine.
 Even at accelerated rates it would still take six and half years to replace them, according to the DoD.

-All-in-all the US can continue to supply Ukraine with arms and will not run out in the foreseeable future.
+All in all, the US can continue to supply Ukraine with arms and will not run out in the foreseeable future.
 More than 100mn small arms ammunition have been supplied, but the US produces 8.6bn of rounds a year.
 But the longer the fight goes on the more constrained US supplies will be.

 “As the September commentary noted, low inventories do not mean the end of equipment transfers.
 They do mean that the United States will need to pursue other mechanisms,” says CSIS.